Course Outline

 Introducing ethics and law

-Professionalism and ethical use of self
+Professionalism, ethical use of self & reflective practice

-Ethics, power and activism
+Ethics, power and legislation: Children and law

 Animal and ecosystems ethics